dnzengou/AI-Rwanda/README.md

-# Blockchain Rwanda Association
+# AR VR Rwanda Association
-## The next generation distributed community of learning and community of practice
+## The next generation virtually augmented community of learning and community of practice

 # Inspired by [Start Bootstrap](http://startbootstrap.com/) - [New Age](http://startbootstrap.com/template-overviews/new-age/)